Armstrong promises not to lie in new documentary - Canadian Cycling Magazine

 Armstrong promises not to lie in new documentary

-Right from the opening line, the trailer for Lance, a new documentary on disgraced cyclist Lance Armstrong promises to hold no punches.
+Right from the opening line, the trailer for Lance, a new documentary on disgraced cyclist Lance Armstrong promises to pull no punches.

 Lance is the latest entry on the long list of documentaries and specials detailing the Texan’s rise to fame and turbulent fall from grace.
 The U.S. rider won seven Tour de France titles only to have them all stripped away when it was revealed he’d cheated throughout his career.